IAMColumbia/fsharp/fsharp.md

         List.filter list even

-\`List.filter\` is a system function to filter a list and it takes 2 arguments: a list and a function that returns a boolean $int\RightArrow boolean$, passing a function as an argument (or returns a function as the return type) is known as a &ldquo;higher order function&rdquo; and is a core principle of functional programming
+\`List.filter\` is a system function to filter a list and it takes 2 arguments: a list and a function that returns a boolean $int\mapsto boolean$, passing a function as an argument (or returns a function as the return type) is known as a &ldquo;higher order function&rdquo; and is a core principle of functional programming

 1. Partial Application